Breakwave Dry Bulk Shipping ETF (NYSEARCA:BDRY) Trading Up 4.4%

-Breakwave Dry Bulk Shipping ETF (NYSEARCA:BDRY) was up 4.4% during mid-day trading on Thursday .
+Breakwave Dry Bulk Shipping ETF (NYSEARCA:BDRY)’s stock price was up 4.4% during trading on Thursday .
 The stock traded as high as $20.93 and last traded at $20.50.
-Approximately 292,780 shares traded hands during trading, an increase of 60% from the average daily volume of 182,493 shares.
+Approximately 292,780 shares were traded during trading, an increase of 60% from the average daily volume of 182,493 shares.
 The stock had previously closed at $19.64.

-An institutional investor recently bought a new position in Breakwave Dry Bulk Shipping ETF stock.
-IAM Advisory LLC purchased a new stake in Breakwave Dry Bulk Shipping ETF (NYSEARCA:BDRY) in the 3rd quarter, according to its most recent filing with the SEC.
-The institutional investor purchased 6,485 shares of the company’s stock, valued at approximately $266,000.
-IAM Advisory LLC owned approximately 0.19% of Breakwave Dry Bulk Shipping ETF at the end of the most recent quarter.
+A hedge fund recently bought a new stake in Breakwave Dry Bulk Shipping ETF stock.
+IAM Advisory LLC acquired a new stake in Breakwave Dry Bulk Shipping ETF (NYSEARCA:BDRY) in the 3rd quarter, according to the company in its most recent filing with the SEC.
+The fund acquired 6,485 shares of the company’s stock, valued at approximately $266,000.
+IAM Advisory LLC owned approximately 0.19% of Breakwave Dry Bulk Shipping ETF as of its most recent SEC filing.

 Receive News & Ratings for Breakwave Dry Bulk Shipping ETF Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Breakwave Dry Bulk Shipping ETF and related companies with MarketBeat.com's FREE daily email newsletter.